List of EastEnders characters introduced in 2008: Penny Branning

 Penny Branning, played by Mia McKenna-Bruce, is the daughter of Jack Branning (Scott Maslen) and his first wife Selina Branning (Daisy Beaumont).
 She appears between 21 January and 1 February 2008, and returns from 15 to 18 April 2008.
-Maslen revealed that Penny would be returning to the serial intermittently, although she has not returned yet.
+On 6 November 2023, it was announced that Penny would be returning to the show, played by Kitty Castledine.
+She returned alongside her cousin, Lauren Branning (Jacqueline Jossa), on 1 January 2024.

-Jack's girlfriend Ronnie Mitchell (Samantha Janus) finds tickets for a ballet, which Jack says are for Penny as it is her birthday and she loves dancing.
-Ronnie answered the phone to Selina and later met her.
-Penny entered the room in a wheelchair, and Selina asked Ronnie if she knew why Penny was paralysed from the waist down.
-Jack later claimed that when he was a police officer, he caught a drug dealer who deliberately hit Penny with his car when she and Selina were waiting at a bus stop.
-It was later revealed that Jack was a corrupt officer taking payment from a drugs baron in return for tip-offs.
-When Jack was unable to tip off the baron and he was arrested, one of his associates carried out the attack in revenge.

-Jack took Penny and Selina out for Penny's birthday, and afterwards they kissed in Selina's flat.
-Selina revealed the next day how upset Penny was that Jack was not there when she woke up.
-Selina decided to move to France where her parents lived, taking Penny with her.
-Penny visited Jack in April 2008 and was cold towards Ronnie, preferring to go shopping with her aunt Tanya Branning (Jo Joyner).
-Tanya cooked Penny a farewell meal, as Ronnie struggled to bond with her.
-Penny did not want to return to France but was persuaded by Jack.
-In March 2010, Ronnie asked Jack about Penny and he said she was doing fine without him.
-In October 2013, Jack moved to France to reconnect with Penny, briefly returning to Walford for a visit during Christmas 2015.
-After Jack's permanent return to Walford, Penny called in December 2016 to tell him she couldn't attend his wedding to Ronnie because of a doctor's appointment in Paris.

 Roger Grant

 Roger "the Dodger" Grant, played by Max Gold, is a dodgy old friend of Mo Harris (Laila Morse).
 He appeared on 5 February 2008, selling some clothes to Stacey Branning (Lacey Turner) for her stall.
 Mo claimed the stock was faulty and tried to make the dye on a shirt run by pouring tea over it.
 When Stacey's mother Jean Slater (Gillian Wright) tried to wash the stain out, the top was ruined.
 Gold also played Dougie Briggs in 1994, and his casting as Roger was criticised by entertainment website Digital Spy's television critic Dek Hogan who said it was "an insult to the audience" as Briggs was such an iconic role.